Matatika/matatika-docs/content/api/resources/pipelines.md

 # {{page.title}}

-A pipeline is a workspace-specific configuration or definition for extracting, loading and transforming data from a given [dataplugin](dataplugins) - following the concept of [ELT](https://en.wikipedia.org/wiki/Extract,_load,_transform){:target="_blank"}.
-Pipelines are run as [jobs](jobs) to load data into a workspace, either manually or on a predetermined schedule.
+A pipeline defines a set of runnable actions composed from [datacomponents](datacomponents) to complete a set of tasks - for example, [ELT](https://en.wikipedia.org/wiki/Extract,_load,_transform){:target="_blank"}.
+Pipelines are run as [jobs](jobs), either manually or on a predetermined schedule.
 Only a single pipeline can be run at any given time.
 {: .fs-5 }

 ---